voxels/voxels.github.io/_posts/2018-06-20-iterating-the-design-of-a-volumetric-display.markdown

 ### Increasing the density of the display

 In the third iteration of the design, I am primarily concerned with the density of the display, and how to achieve control out of synchronized, network drivers.
-These panels are not fast enough to get a good volumetric image, but they will be good enough to prototype this display's size, shape, and control.
+These panels are not fast enough to get a good volumetric image, but they will be good enough to prototype this display's size, shape, and networking synchronization.

 {% include youtubePlayer.html id="5-3eNz1TS7I" %}